minecraftforum/rules-archive/rules/servers/rules.markdown

 * Posting video-related/let's play topics is not allowed
 * Only threads looking for specific servers, staff members, builders, or ideas are allowed
 * General server advertisement threads are not allowed
-* Copy-Paste replies are not allowed, replies must be relevant to the thread
+* Copy-Paste replies are not allowed, replies must be relevant to the topic
 * Replies to a topic may only be made up to 7 days after the last post by the OP
 * Replies must use words, using pictures that contain all the text is not allowed
 * Replies to a topic must follow the guidelines outlined in the original post